1. Look and Listen

 Normal dreams brings us into harmony physically and psychologically.
 Waking dreams brings us in harmony with the psychic existence, and that was the purpose of the traveling.

-He often called it a travel to the cellar.
-We lived in an wine area, with a lot of wine cellars.
+He often called it a journey to the cellar.
+We lived in a wine area, with a lot of wine cellars.
 In those cellars the temperature was always the same, summer or winter, and it was important to experience this atmosphere.

 In this way he was preparing us slowly, by connecting our memory with the cellar temperature and atmosphere which is dark, humid, soft and mysterious, with strange sounds and vibrations.
 Thus, we went together ‘to the cellar’, and he inquired for our perceptions.
 He told us that when we would grow up, we would see other images.
 We should not be afraid of it, because they are only images, which you experience in your thoughts.
 He called them presents which could bring you happiness or fear.
 Even fear he called it a present, because then you can feel and know what it is.
 He said to accept these presents, and not to push them away, even is they were fearful.